Adrianjewell91/how-to-code/README.md

 “Intro to Machine Learning”,
 “Working with Kubernetes”,
 “Build a Javascript Web Application in seven days”.
 While these courses are useful and necessary, they teach the how but not the why or what.
-Instead, study the information in container herein, and you will learn how to master any of the skills mentioned above, and more, in a very short time, without any hand-holding that usually happens in courses.
+Instead, study the information in container herein, and you will be able to master any of the skills mentioned above, and more, in a very short time, without any hand-holding that usually happens in courses.
 That will make you very powerful.

 *The Process:*